Non-Truthful Position Auctions Are More Robust to Misspecification: Introduction

-A concurrent line of research has sought to emphasize the advantages of non-revelation mechanisms for position auctions under incomplete information~\citep{ChHa13a,ChHa14,HaTa15}.
-In addition to uniqueness of equilibria these include computational tractability, amenability to statistical inference, and the ability to approximately maximize welfare in general one-dimensional environments.
 Our results finally fit more generally into an increasing body of work that emphasizes robustness and simplicity in economic and algorithmic design.
-Relevant examples of this type of work in economics include the literature on robust mechanism design~\citep{BeMo13a} and the design of the upcoming FCC Incentive Auctions~\citep{MiSe14,DGR14a}.
-The former seeks to obtain mechanisms with more robust common knowledge assumptions and has in fact identified robustness properties that directly lead to simpler mechanisms as an important direction.
-The latter employs a greedy mechanism to achieve computational and strategic simplicity.
-Additional examples come from algorithmic game theory, where recent work has obtained simple mechanisms with near-optimal revenue~\citep{Hartline09,Alaei13,Babaioff14,Yao15} or welfare~\citep{Christ08,Lucier10,Bhawa11,Feld13,Lucier15,Duetting15}, but has also pointed out computational barriers to near-optimal equilibria~\citep{Cai14,Rough14}.
+Relevant examples of this type of work in economics include a theory of mechanisms with more robust knowledge assumptions~\citep{BeMo05a,BBM16a,Carr17a} and the use of a greedy mechanism in the FCC Incentive Auction to achieve computational and strategic simplicity~\citep{MiSe14,DGR16a,DRT17a}.
+Additional examples come from algorithmic game theory, where recent work has obtained simple mechanisms with near-optimal revenue~\citep{Hartline09,CHMS10a,Babaioff14} or welfare~\citep{Christ08,Bhawa11,Feld13,DHS13,FGL15a,DFKL17a}, but has also pointed out computational barriers to near-optimal equilibria~\citep{Cai14,Rough14}.